Loading Geriatric Case Study

 • Denies cough, dyspnea, or wheezing.

-• Denies past hx of asthma, recurrent infections.
+• Denies history of asthma, recurrent infections.

 Cardiovascular